 Protect Your Child’s Vision With Myopia Management

 Let us help your child diminish the risk of developing ocular disease and vision loss with our effective myopia management program.
-Schedule an appointment with Dr. Switalski at Switalski Eye Care in Plano.
+Schedule an appointment with Dr. Switalski at Switalski Eye Care in East Plano.
 We'll use the latest technology to ensure your child's vision remains stable and healthy for years to come.

 - A: It isn’t easy to change habits, but as a family, you can work together to reduce screen time.
 Try the following:- Set limits on total amount of screen time per day

 - Create routines around screen use–such as after homework and chores

 - Model healthy screen use for your child